marissabrand/2024-Internship/README.md

 This worksheet should always be protected to ensure no unnecessary changes are made to the datatable.

 The “Users & Licenses” Worksheet contains the following information:
-Names of Licenses
+Names of Licenses,
-Names of Users (as they are added)
+Names of Users (as they are added),
-What Licenses are tied to each User
+What Licenses are tied to each User,
-Number of Licenses per User
+Number of Licenses per User,
-Total number of Active Users
+Total number of Active Users,
-Number of Active Users per License
+Number of Active Users per License,
-Total number of Licenses
+Total number of Licenses,
-Number of Licenses per type
+Number of Licenses per type,
-Total number of licenses available
+Total number of licenses available,
 Number of Licenses available per type

 In the “Users & Licenses” worksheet, in cells B4:G4, enter the number of licenses on-site, whether in-use or simply on-hand, per each type of license.